 Follow the instructions provided with your rain barrel to complete the installation.
 This will often include drilling a few holes, installing the water diverter in your gutter downspout, and installing a hose bib in the barrel.
 Our barrel features a plant-able area in the top lid that we filled with potting soil and a variety of succulents.

-Then hook up FarmBot's hose to the hose bib on your rain barrel.
+Then hook up FarmBot's hose to the hose bib on the rain barrel.

 In the event that you run out of stored rainwater in your rain barrel, you don't want your plants to go thirsty.
 Instead, you want FarmBot to fall back onto using municipal water from your hose.
 To accomplish this without using any extra electronics for sensing rain barrel levels and switching from one water supply to the other, we'll use an inexpensive float valve.